toasted-nutbread/yomichan/README.md

     <a href="resources/images/settings-dictionaries-popup.png"><img src="resources/images/settings-dictionaries-popup-thumb.png" width="128" height="86"></a>

-3. Webpage text can be scanned by moving the cursor while holding the scanning modifier key, which is <kbd>Shift</kbd>
+3. Webpage text can be scanned by moving the cursor while holding a modifier key, which is <kbd>Shift</kbd>
     by default.
 If definitions are found for the text at the cursor position, a popup window containing term definitions will open.
 This window can be dismissed by clicking anywhere outside of it.